Elin Hilderbrand

 Main Street, Nantucket.
 Featured in many of Hilderbrand's books.

-Elin Hilderbrand (born July 17, 1969) is an American writer of beach reads that are often focused on mystery and romance.
+Elin Hilderbrand (born July 17, 1969) is an American writer of mystery and romance.
 Her novels are typically set on and around Nantucket, where she resides.
 In 2019, New York magazine called her "the queen of beach reads".

 Early life and education

-Born and raised in Collegeville, Pennsylvania, Hildebrand spent her summers on Cape Cod, "playing touch football at low tide, collecting sea glass, digging pools for hermit crabs, swimming out to the wooden raft off shore", until her father died in a plane crash when she was 16.
+Born and raised in Collegeville, Pennsylvania, Hildebrand spent her summers on Cape Cod, until her father died in a plane crash when she was 16.
 She spent the next summer working in a factory that made Halloween costumes.
-While working at the factory, she promised herself to find a way to spend every summer at the beach.
+While working at the factory, she decided to find a way to spend every summer at the beach.

-She attended university at Johns Hopkins University majoring in creative writing.
-After graduating, she became a teaching and writing fellow at the University of Iowa Writers' Workshop.
+She attended Johns Hopkins University, majoring in creative writing.
+After graduating, she became a teaching and writing fellow at the Iowa Writers' Workshop.

 Career

-Hilderbrand moved to Nantucket in 1993, working as a "classified ads girl" at a local paper.
+Hilderbrand moved to Nantucket in 1993, working on classified ads at a local newspaper.
 During her first trip to Nantucket, she met her now ex-husband, Chip Cunningham.

 Her first novel The Beach Club was published in 2000.
-This novel was chosen as the People Magazine Beach Read of the Week.
+This novel was chosen as the People magazine Beach Read of the Week.
 Beginning in 2000, her novels were published by St. Martin's Press.
 Since Barefoot in 2007, they have been published by Little, Brown and Company.

-Hilderbrand has put Nantucket on the map.
-Her writing shows that Nantucket is not just a beach town but a literary backdrop.
-Her novels' locations are written from reality, featuring local businesses and landmarks in current-day Nantucket like the Brant Point Light and "The Chicken Box".
-Moreover, despite many of her books not being a part of a book series, characters and locations overlap.
+Hilderbrand's novels' locations realistic to current-day Nantucket, featuring local businesses and landmarks like the Brant Point Light and The Chicken Box.
+Despite many of her books not being a part of an official series, characters and locations overlap.

-Her 2018 book The Perfect Couple, which was her first murder mystery was adapted by Netflix and released as a miniseries with the same name in 2024, starring Nicole Kidman, Liev Schreiber, Eve Hewson and Dakota Fanning.
+Her 2018 book The Perfect Couple, which was her first murder mystery, was adapted by Netflix and released as a miniseries with the same name in 2024, starring Nicole Kidman, Liev Schreiber, Eve Hewson and Dakota Fanning.

-Ellen Pompeo has been working with ABC to adapt Hilderbrand's Paradise Trilogy into a TV series in which she would star after her departure as the lead actress in Grey's Anatomy.
+Ellen Pompeo has been working with ABC to adapt Hilderbrand's Paradise Trilogy into a TV series, in which she would star after her departure as the lead in Grey's Anatomy.

-After her 30th book was published, The Swan Song, Hilderbrand made the decision to retire from Nantucket based novels.
-Her latest inspiration is a two part book series based on her daughter, Shelby Cunningham's experience at St George's School in Newport, Rhode Island.
-The first book of the series is expected to release in Fall 2025.
+After her 30th book was published, Swan Song, Hilderbrand made the decision to retire from Nantucket-based novels.
+She wrote a two-part book series with her daughter, Shelby Cunningham, based on the latter's experience at St George's School in Newport, Rhode Island.
+The first book of the series, The Academy, released on September 16th, 2025, and its follow-up, The Thoroughbreds, is scheduled to release in September 2026.